Board of Directors

 Piers founded LINE Communications Holdings Limited in 1989, which was acquired by LTG in April 2014.
 Piers has over 30 years' experience in distance learning and communications and is widely considered a thought leader in the field of e-learning.
 He continues to aid clients in achieving results through the use of learning technologies.

-Neil was appointed as Group Finance Director of LTG in November 2014.
+Neil was appointed as Chief Financial Officer of LTG in November 2014.
 An experienced listed company Finance Director, Neil has worked with and successfully built a number of fast growing companies.
 He joins from Sagentia Group plc, a technology research and development company, where he was Group Finance Director from 2010 to 2014.
 Prior to this, between 2007 and 2010, he was Finance Director at Concateno plc, Europe’s largest tester of drugs of abuse.
 Prior to Concateno he was Finance Director at Mecom Group plc, an acquisitive AIM listed European media group.
 During the earlier part of his career he worked at Yava group and Mirror Group plc and trained at Arthur Andersen and Deloitte & Touche.

 Chief Operating Officer